What is the New Sexual Harassment Legislation?

 - Review messaging and communications

-Through this process, we aim to pinpoint any potential weaknesses and develop a strategic plan to enhance these measures, thereby ensuring that employees are safeguarded and that all legal requirements are effectively met.
+Through this process, we aim to pinpoint any potential weaknesses and develop a strategic plan to enhance these measures, thereby ensuring that members and staff are safeguarded and that all legal requirements are effectively met.